-Things felt differently on the other side of “Forgiveness Ridge.”
+Things felt different on the other side of “Forgiveness Ridge.”

 Bob, wide-eyed, just held his breath.

-Beyond the experience of the feet, the experience of the eyes suggested that the land beyond “Forgiveness Ridge” was morphing.
-The forested mountains of the Pyrénées melted into rolling grasslands.
+Beyond the acrobatics, the landscape was morphing.
+The forested Pyrénées melted into rolling grasslands.
 Oh, there were still big hardwoods—irregular groups of beech and oak in groves, fencerows, stream beds and the like—but a warm breeze revealed the silver-green flicker of the olive for the first time.
 Fig trees appeared too, along with grape rows.
 We were sliding from France to Spain, from a cool European clime to a warmer and more arid environment.
 It was recognizably Mediterranean.

 Tik, tik, tik.

-We pulled into Puente la Reina and stopped at the first hotel we saw.
-The sign read Hostal Zubi XXI.
+Neither of us had slept well since France.
+We figured a single night in a cool hotel room, away from the chaos of bunks, would help us “catch up.”
+We pulled into Puente la Reina and stopped at the first place we saw: Hostal Zubi XXI.
 We were cooked.

-The desk, however, was abandoned.
+The desk was abandoned.
 I hunted around until a found a responsible party.
 He was in his 20s, had dark hair, olive skin, and spoke English.
 “Do you have air conditioning and wifi?”
 I asked.

 “Of course.”